 Finances and Policies

-As a nonprofit, the Preservation Trust is committed to financial transparency and the highest standards of ethical governance.
+As an accredited land trust, the Preservation Trust is committed to financial transparency and the highest standards of ethical governance.